Spillover (economics): 2008 financial crisis

+Fukushima disaster

+The accident at the Fukushima nuclear power statition in 2011 is another example of spillover effect.
+There has been a sharp decline in the stock prices of utilities that own nuclear power plants, which were observed on the Tokyo Stock Exchange.
+Such a catastrophe has always an impact on the other countries.
+One study shows that alternative energy stocks in French and German exhibit abnormal returns during the event window.
+This happened because market expected a change in policy towards alternative energies.
+On the other hand, the effect on the U.S. stocks was not confirmed.

+Similar spillover effect was observed during Chernobyl nuclear-power accident.
+It has been shown that during 20-day period immediately following the accident, shareholders earned, on average, significant negative anbormal returns.

-The COVID-19 Pandemic
+COVID-19 pandemic

-A high profile example of spillover effects is the COVID-19 pandemic.
+A high-profile example of spillover effects is the COVID-19 pandemic.
 The global economy has become more interdependent in the 21st century as globalisation has enhanced countries' reliance on other parts of the world for economic growth.
 Therefore, when the emergence of the pandemic forced countries to close their borders, this had a spillover effect, creating an economic shortfall.
 Studies from BIS Quarterly on spillover effects in the pandemic showed that confinement measures implemented by countries to limit the number of people contracting the virus showed there is no immunity from economic spillover and spillback effects between regions.
 The paper notes this is true even for regions that have domestic policy measures in place to reduce the impact of economic slowdown and are not economically immune from other countries without effective measures.